 Much of the election technology we use today is poorly designed and at the end of its useful life.
 It is not hyperbolic to suggest that the integrity of our democracy is at risk.

 Today’s voting equipment is supplied by a small number of private companies who have little incentive to innovate: after all, the market for election technology is relatively small, and local governments have very limited budgets.

 And yet, this equipment amounts to “critical democracy infrastructure.”

-Now, as reported by the Presidential Commission on Elections Administration, 90% of U.S. election jurisdictions will need to replace that infrastructure within the next 5 years.
+As reported in 2013 by the Presidential Commission on Elections Administration, 90% of U.S. election jurisdictions will need to replace that infrastructure within the next 10 years.